ssbc/ssb-index-feeds-spec/README.md

 Derived is a meta feed of claims, meaning feeds consisting of subset of other feeds.
 These can be used for partial replication.

 Linked is a meta feed that contains links to other feeds.
-This could be other SSB ids such as mobile clients or even hypercore feeds, such as a cabal identifier.
-The trust assigned to this automically should depend on if the other feeds acknowledge these links.
+The use case for this would be same-as where other SSB ids can be linked.
+This allows applications to use this information to create a better experience.
+Automatic trust can be assigned if the linked feeds links back.

 Assuming one wants to do partial replication of a subset of a feed, first one looks in derived feeds in ones network to see if any has a